chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2021-03-03-gsp340-build-and-optimize-data-warehouses-with-bigquery-challenge-lab.md

 Replace `<YOUR_DATASET_ID>` and `<NEW_TABLE_NAME>` with your dataset ID and table name, and run the query.
 The result should be:

-{% include picture.html img="qwiklabs/gsp340-task6-union-result.png" width="553" height="528" alt="Output of Union ALL" %}
+{% include picture.html img="qwiklabs/gsp340-task6-union-result.png" width="553" height="528" alt="Output of Union ALL"  class="text-center" %}

 **Congratulations!
 You completed this challenge lab.**